mynenik/kForth-64/README.md

 * `files.4th`       Standard Forth words for file i/o
 * `ansi.4th`        ANSI terminal control
 * `dump.4th`        Forth `DUMP` utility
+* `ssd.4th`         Forth `SEE` utility
-* `modules.fs`      A framework for modular programming in Forth
+* `modules.4th`     A framework for modular programming in Forth
 * `serial.4th`      Low-level serial port interface
 * `syscalls.4th`    Operating System calls
 * `socket.4th`      Sockets interface
+* `lib-interface.4th` Interface to shared object libraries.
 * `ttester.4th`     Test harness used by the automated test code

 ## Documentation

 The current version of the kForth-64 User's Guide is located in `doc/`.
 A copy of the Forth-2012 standards document is also provided here.
 Please note important differences between kForth-64 and Forth-2012, discussed in section 4 of the User's Guide.

+The portable modular programming framework documentation is provided in `doc/`.